-The current economic climate and that of recent years has had considerable impact on the Council, particularly due to its strong reliance on revenue from interest on reserves and fees and charges.
-The Bank of England base rate has remained at an historic low of 0.5% which has resulted in reduced investment receipts for the Council.
-There continues to be pressure in terms of generating fee income, car parking has seen this more than any other area this year, but this pressure is not limited to income and the pressure remains to deliver high quality services for less.
+The current economic climate and that of recent years has had a considerable impact on the council, particularly due to its strong reliance on revenue from interest on reserves and fees and charges.
+The Bank of England base rate has remained at an historic low of 0.5% which has resulted in reduced investment receipts for the council.